otaGran/uva/README.md

-# An AC a day，keep the girls away！
+# putty has no tree, MinGW is not a platform
 Some solutions are still incorrect.